morningspace/lab-k8s-playground/docs/Vagrant-Box-Getting-Started.md

 $ launch kubectl helm
 ```

 Actually, the [Vagrantfile](/Vagrantfile) also consistently uses `launch` to provision the box.
 There are a whole bunch of pre-defined targets available.
 You can even add your own.
-See ["Launch Target Reference"](Launch-Target-Reference.md) for details.
+See ["Target Launch Reference"](Target-Launch-Reference.md) for details.

 Now, let's install `Istio`:
 ```